White kitten on sofa

 exotic

 Spinney Vets Kettering Road is an RCVS-accredited small-animal practice that also runs veterinary nurse clinics and offers preventative care through to end‑of‑life support.
 The website states that, outside normal opening times, clients are directed to the dedicated out‑of‑hours emergency provider Vets Now (rather than the practice providing its own 24/7 cover).
 Recent reviews frequently describe vets explaining options step‑by‑step (including during euthanasia appointments), and there are also reports of follow‑up gestures such as a condolence card.
-A minority of reviews raise access and communication concerns, including being turned away when the practice was busy and waiting for an appointment text, plus one account of a nail clip that caused bleeding and a later fearful dog in the waiting room.

 Our Score (79/100)